 - Connectivity via USB 2.0, Bluetooth V2.0 and RS-232 or RS-485 Serial interface

-- Measure the temperature of target through plasma at specific wavelength
+- Measure the temperature of the target through the plasma at a specific wavelength